 A student may charge bookstore purchases to the student account using a bookstore voucher when certain conditions are met.
 If all conditions listed below are met 10 days prior to the start of the semester, a book voucher will be automatically made available to the student.
-If the following conditions are met at a later date, a student can request a bookstore voucher from Student Accounts, if needed.
+If the following conditions are met later, a student can request a bookstore voucher from Student Accounts, if needed.